luckykadam/blog/_posts/2019-12-17-full-adder.md

 2. `Model` Functional API can define complex models, such as multi-output models, directed acyclic graphs, or models with shared layers.
 3. To get even more control, Keras allows to extend `Model` class and override `__init__` and `call` functions.

-In our example we don't want any feedback loop, hence `Sequencial` model would work.
+In our example we don't want any feedback loop, hence `Sequential` model would work.
 The layers in our network are:

 1. `Input`: Inputs to the network are 3 bits: a, b and c (carry).
 2. `Dense`: Hidden layer with 3 neurons.
 The number of neurons is arrived at experimentally.